-$$\pi{LR} = \frac{r{LR} - a}{b}$$
+$$\pi{LR}=\frac{r{LR}-a}{b}$$

-A higher value of a -- which corresponds to a rule that sets a higher real interest rate at a given level of inflation and output -- produces lower inflation in the long run.
-Likewise, suppose that r{LR} - a is positive; this is what is needed for inflation to be positive in the long run.
+A higher value of a - which corresponds to a rule that sets a higher real interest rate at a given level of inflation and output - produces lower inflation in the long run.
+Likewise, suppose that $r{LR} - a$ is positive; this is what is needed for inflation to be positive in the long run.
 Then a rule that responds more to increases in inflation (that is, that has a higher b) produces lower inflation in the long run.
 Finally, because output equals its natural rate in the long run, inflation is not affected in the long run by how the central bank responds to departures of output from its natural rate (that is, it is not affected by the parameter c).

 Because of monetary policy's crucial role in determining inflation in the long run, most central banks today design their policies with a focus on their implications for inflation.
 In some countries, such as the United Kingdom and Canada, this is done through formal inflation targeting.
 The central bank begins by choosing a long-run goal for inflation.
-It then adjusts the real interest rate in response to output and inflation with that goal in mind.9 Because many different interest rate polices produce the same level of inflation in the long run, inflation targeting takes many forms.
-The central bank can change the real interest rate more or less aggressively in response to departures of output from its natural rate.
+It then adjusts the real interest rate in response to output and inflation with that goal in mind.8 Because many different interest rate policies produce the same level of inflation in the long run, inflation targeting takes many forms.
+The central bank can change the real interest rate more or less aggressively in response to departures of inflation from the target, and more or less aggressively in response to departures of output from its natural rate.
 In terms of our example of a linear rule, the level of inflation in the long run, π{LR} , does not dictate the exact values the parameters a, b, and c must take.
-But by conducting policy with a focus on the level of inflation in the long run, over the last decade central banks in many countries have succeeded in bringing inflation down to low levels and keeping it there.10
+But by conducting policy with a focus on the level of inflation in the long run, over the last few decades central banks in many countries have succeeded in bringing inflation down to low levels and keeping it there.9

-9 Of course this is not done by mechanically following a rule like those we have discussed.
+8 Of course this is not done by mechanically following a rule like those we have discussed.
 Instead the central bank adjusts the interest rate in response to economic developments in a way that is intended to keep inflation close to the long-run goal.
 One consequence is that policy is well described by a rule of the sort we have been discussing.